euclidesdry/premium-minds-test/README.md

 npm start
 ```

-Run the following command to build the project
+Use the following command to build the project

 ```bash
 yarn build